 I should start by saying I’ve always been a fan of giving an anonymous survey to students at the end of the year.
 The last chapter of See Me After Class includes a long list of survey questions that teachers may want to ask, and I’ve asked all of them with my own students at various times.

-With that in mind, here are some notes of caution before you ask a room full of students for their unvarnished opinions.
+Here are some notes of caution before you ask a room full of students for their unvarnished opinions about your teaching.

 Consider your reasons for asking.